 Disciples and Tribulation

-Chapter 7, for example, John saw countless followers of the “Lamb” from
+7, for example, John saw countless followers of the “Lamb” from every

-every nation exiting the “Great Tribulation” after persevering through
+nation exiting the “Great Tribulation” after persevering through it.

 [Photo by Nikolas Noonan on Unsplash] |

-This striking image is central to his vision of the “Innumerable Multitude” that is comprised of men purchased from every nation and people by the lifeblood of the “Lamb.”
-Since they have “overcome” in every trial and tribulation, they are found standing triumphantly before the “Lamb” and the “Throne” in the “Holy City, New Jerusalem.”
+This striking image is central to his vision of the “Innumerable Multitude” composed of men purchased from every nation by the blood of the “Lamb.”
+Since they have “overcome” in every trial and tribulation, these overcoming saints stand before the “Lamb” and the “Throne” in worship and celebration.

 At the